m3trik/uitk/docs/README.md

 ```

 ## Basic Example:
-	Create an instance of Switchboard to load your project ui and connect slots for the UI events.
+Create an instance of Switchboard to load your dynamic ui.
 ```python
 from uitk import Switchboard